Pillar IV · position

 Operational reality dictates design

 Industrial environments are not data centers.
-There is no singular OT network — a manufacturing site has many control networks (stamping, body, paint, general assembly; the equivalents in food, water, oil and gas), each with its own management entity.
-There is no executive director of OT.
-PERA+'s 4Rs — Response, Resolution, Reliability, Resilience — determine where applications belong.
+There is no singular control network - a plant has many discrete control networks, each with its own management entity.
+There is no executive director of Manufacturing Operations.
+PERA+'s 4Rs - Response, Resolution, Reliability, Resilience - determine where applications belong.
 Network designs, hardware, software, historians, and zone IP services (DHCP, DNS, NTP, file) must be decentralized to match the substrate they serve.
 After Gary Workman, Two-Box Method (RTA, 2022).

 ↓ pera.net